RSE-102/Lecture-Material/03_packaging/pypi_exercise.md

     - The function `create_plot()` creates one plot for a particular time stamp.
 In the earlier figure output this would be one of the four plots.
 You will find this functionality inside the time loop in `diffusion2d.py`
     - The function `output_plots()` outputs all the four plots as one figure.
 You will find this functionality outside of the time loop and at the end of `diffusion2d.py`
 - Port the appropriate parts of the code pertaining to figure creation and figure output from `diffusion2d.py` into these two functions.
 - Take care to pass the appropriate arguments to both these functions.
-Code refactoring should not affect the functionality, that is, the refactored code should work exactly as the original `diffusion2d.py`.
+Code refactoring should not affect the functionality, which means that the refactored code should work exactly as the original `diffusion2d.py`.
 - Once the functionality is ported, you need to import it into the `diffusion2d.py`.
 This is done in the following way

 ```python